Learning Facilities: Franklin Hall

 FIRSTENERGY INTERACTIVE AUDITORIUM

 Located on the third-floor, the FirstEnergy Interactive Auditorium is home to many of the school’s introductory classes.
-The 150-seat auditorium enhances student learning and interaction through technology, with features like multiple projection screens.
-The auditorium also serves as a resource for professional development workshops, guest speakers and conferences for area communications pros.
+The 150-seat auditorium was upgraded in 2021 to be equipped for in-person, remote and hybrid instruction.
+The space enhances student learning and interaction through technology, with a dedicated Microsoft Surface Hub to facilitate hybrid and remote delivery, cameras and microphones and 98-inch 4K monitors.
+The auditorium also serves as a resource for professional development workshops and guest speakers.
 The auditorium was made possible through a generous gift from the FirstEnergy Foundation.

 IdeaBase, a student-powered design agency, relocated to Franklin Hall in Fall 2019.
 The team represents a variety of backgrounds and disciplines, united in a passion for creating meaningful solutions for real-world clients.
 IdeaBase works with clients as classroom experiences as well as professional experiences.
 Its classroom experiences allow Kent State students from communications-related fields to build their portfolios and skills as part of collaborative, for-credit studio courses at IdeaBase.
 The professional experiences allow paid Kent State students to work outside of the classroom with real clients from the community.
 These transformative project experiences adhere to a practical budget and timeline, but with quality and process representative of a large design agency.